geyerbri/kora-nav-test/docs/projects/customizing_your_project_view.md

 ---
-title: Customizing your Project View
+title: Customizing the View within a Project
 ---
-# Customizing your Project View
+# Customizing the View within a Project

-When you view an individual project, you can chose to have the forms within that project displayed alphabetically or in a custom order.
+When you are within an individual project, you can chose to have the forms within that project displayed alphabetically or in a custom order.
 This documentation outlines how to organize how the forms in your project are viewed.

 ## Customizing your Project View